palevg/ReDI-course/README.md

 # ReDI-course
-My Homeworks of React class in ReDI School (September-October 2023)
+My Homeworks and FinalProject of React class in ReDI School (September-Nowember 2023)